 - Set your camera to the lowest ISO

-- Set your camera to a slow shutter speed, you want to blur the subject as much as possible.
+- Set your camera to slow shutter speed, you want to blur the subject as much as possible.

 - Take a photograph against something bright white, such as a white wall, piece of paper or cloudy sky.
 You may also gently move the camera slightly when taking the photo (to help blur the photo and make the dust more visible).